vibOnTop/html-ip-logger/README.md

 # Configuration
 Go to `hijack.js` and replace YOUR_WEBHOOK_HERE with your Webhook URL

+# Hosting service
+For hosting this, it is highly recommended to use Replit or any other free hosting services such as glitch (you can find more online too)

 # Issues
-Got an issue with this?
+Got an issue with this program?
 Let me know in the issues tab (issues are currently open)

 # funny silly willy fact about this project
 No one helped me making this. 💀